org-d-solve/valentine-captcha/README.md

   correctCells: "all",     // "all" | "any" | [0, 3, 8]
 };
 ```

+Unlike URL parameters, image URLs in `config.js` are plain JavaScript strings — no need to URL-encode the `&` in the `dummyimage.com` example URLs above.

 Then redeploy.
 Anything left empty (`""`) or `null` falls back to URL params or built-in defaults.